xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

 ```

 In this case new docker container would be started **using python command as container command** (command keeping container alive).
-This mode required for long-lived or just long tasks because this way logs immediately streamed into
+This mode required for infinite or just long tasks because this way logs immediately streamed into
 gradle console.
 This is ideal for various dev-servers (like mkdocs dev server in example above).

 Exclusive task does not stop currently running (shared) container (because other (potential) python tasks may need it).

-!!! important
+!!! warning
     When running infinite task (e.g. dev server) the only way to stop it is using force (usually stop from IDE).
     After such emergency stop containers may live for about ~10s (keep it in mind), but, eventually, they should be
     removed.